 Within the onTrigger method, the ReportingTask is given access to a ReportingContext, from which configuration and information about the NiFi instance can be obtained.
 The BulletinRepository allows Bulletins to be queried and allows the ReportingTask to submit its own Bulletins, so that information will be rendered to users.
 The ControllerServiceLookup that is accessible via the Context provides access to ControllerServices that have been configured.
 However, this method of obtaining Controller Services is not the preferred method.
-Rather, the preferred method for obtaining a Controller Service is to reference the Controller Service in a PropertyDescriptor, as is discussed in the Interacting with a ControllerService section.
+Rather, the preferred method for obtaining a Controller Service is to reference the Controller Service in a PropertyDescriptor.